 What are the health benefits of juicing beet stems?

 Beet stems are a great option for juicing if you don’t want to waste any food.
 They’re not only high in fibre but also rich in antioxidants and betalain pigments.
-They are also known to help reduce blood pressure.
+They are also known to help reduce BP.
 Vitamin C, potassium, and manganese are also found in beet juice.